darktable-org/dtorg/content/resources/camera-support.md

 - OM System 14-bit high resolution ORFs
 - Sony downsized lossless ARWs ("M" for full-frame, "S" for full-frame & APS-C)

-The table has the following fields:

-- **Camera:** The name of the camera with at least basic support in darktable
-- **WB Presets:** If darktable has white balance presets for the camera so you can choose things like "Daylight" and "Fluorescent" in the temperature module
-- **Noise Profile:** If darktable has a noise profile so you can use the profiled denoise module with the camera
+If you are having problems opening a file and the camera is supported, make sure you are not using one of these formats.

+## Supported Cameras

 NOTE: this table does not list the availability of freely available sample at [raw.pixls.us](https://raw.pixls.us/).
 Please refer to [this post](https://discuss.pixls.us/t/raw-samples-wanted/5420) for the up-to-date information.
 There currently are [![count of unique cameras in the archive](https://raw.pixls.us/button-cameras.svg)](https://raw.pixls.us/) unique cameras, [![total count of unique samples](https://raw.pixls.us/button-samples.svg)](https://raw.pixls.us/) unique samples.

 ### [Please contribute samples!](https://discuss.pixls.us/t/raw-samples-wanted/5420)

-## Supported Cameras
+The table has the following fields:

+- **Model, Aliases:** The name of the camera with at least basic support in darktable
+- **WB Presets:** If darktable has white balance presets for the camera so you can choose things like "Daylight" and "Fluorescent" in the temperature module
+- **Noise Profile:** If darktable has a noise profile so you can use the profiled denoise module with the camera

-The following table is based on the source code from the 4.8.x branch.
+The table is based on the source code from the 4.8.x branch.

 ### Canon